duff2013/AudioTuner/README.md

 NUM_SAMPLES --> This the size of each buffer, there two for double buffering.
 ```
 ```
-SAMPLE_SKIP --> This sets your sample window lenght and sampling rate.
+SAMPLE_SKIP --> This sets your sample window length and sampling rate.
 Sample Window Size is (NUM_SAMPLES * SAMPLE_SKIP) of the ~44100 samples every second.
 Sample Rate is (AUDIO_SAMPLE_RATE_EXACT / SAMPLE_SKIP).
 ```